isaacs/blog.izs.me/src/posts/2024/feelings-box.md

 `GOOD` tag, we stop looking at it.

-"Happiness" might contain satisfaction, bliss, mania, pride, ecstasy, excitement, or even some less "pleasant" emotions, like longing or anticipation.
+"Happiness" might contain satisfaction, bliss, mania, pride, ecstasy, excitement, or even some less "comfortable" emotions, like longing or anticipation.
 In the way that "hope" and "fear" are two sides of a coin, and work together to take you out of mindful presence, "happiness" can be just as much an obstacle to introspective englightenment and connection as jealousy is!